- Brand name

 Your doctor will decide the right dose for you.
 This may depend on your condition, age, other medicines you are taking and how you respond to Tramedo.

-For moderate pain, one Tramedo capsule may be enough for the first dose, followed by one or two capsules two to three times a day as required.
+One Tramedo capsule may be enough for the first dose, followed by one or two capsules two to three times a day as required.

-For moderate to severe pain, two Tramedo capsules are usually required for the first dose, followed by one or two capsules every four to six hours as required.
+Two Tramedo capsules are usually required for the first dose, followed by one or two capsules every four to six hours as required.

 Do not take more than eight Tramedo capsules in 24 hours.